 About the William Morris Society Fellowship Program

-The deadline for applications is 15 December of the year before the grant is to be used.
-Applications are judged by committee, and the decision announced by 15 January.
+The deadline for applications is 15 December 2016.
+Applications are judged by committee, and the decision announced by 15 January 2017.
 Send applications to:

 Professor Linda K. Hughes